 Participation in lectures, discussions and exercises is required in order to obtain a grade.
 Student presence and participation is required and all assignments/exercises have to be fulfilled.
 One lecture can be missed.
 If a second lecture is missed, an assignment will be given to compensate.
 If a third lecture is missed, a passing grade can no longer be obtained, unless permission is granted from the Board of Examiners (with consent of the lecturer).

-Additional material (including scientific papers and videos) will be made available via Brightspace.
+Additional material will be made available via Blackboard.

 Faculty of Technology, Policy and Management

 +31 15 27 88989

 The exam needs to be completed in English.